GoogleCloudPlatform/php-docs-samples/run/multi-container/hello-php-nginx-sample/README.md

 gcloud builds submit --tag=${REGION}-docker.pkg.dev/${PROJECT_ID}/${REPO_NAME}/php ./php-app
 ```

+1. Configure the service with the appropriate memory limit

+You will see as you read through `service.yaml`, that the memory limit has been explicitly
+set to `320Mi` due to container concurrency of `1` with a single `fpm` worker.
+See how we got [here](https://cloud.google.com/run/docs/configuring/services/memory-limits#optimizing) and read more about how to [optimize for concurrency](https://cloud.google.com/run/docs/tips/general#optimize_concurrency).

 1. Deploy the multi-container service

 From within `service.yaml`, customize the `service.yaml` file with your own project values by replacing